Middlesbrough 0-2 Manchester City

 City have reached the last four of the FA Cup for the first time in four years as Guardiola aims to win some silverware in his first season in English football.

-The Spanish manager also had the luxury of taking off Sane and Aguero before City's second leg of their last-16 Champions League tie in Monaco on Wednesday.
+The Spanish manager also had the luxury of taking off Sane and Aguero before City play the second leg of their last-16 Champions League tie in Monaco on Wednesday.
 City hold a 5-3 lead after a thrilling first leg.

 Easy for dominant City